andypotatohy/roast/README.md

 `'coordType'` -- the coordinate space where the target coordinates reside.
 `'MNI'` (default) | `'voxel'`
 You can tell `roast_target()` the target locations in either the MNI coordinates or the voxel coordinates.
-If you use the voxel coordinates, please make sure you get them using the original MRI that you used to run `roast()`, even if you turned on `'resampling'` or did `'zeropadding'` when running `roast()` to generate the lead field (see [Example 29](#example-29)).
-Also note if the raw MRI is not in RAS orientation, please run `roast()` first and then load the MRI to get the voxel coordinates (see [Example 30]).
-To avoid these complications, it is recommended to just use the MNI coordinates.
+If you use the voxel coordinates, you can use a free program called [MRIcro](http://www.mccauslandcenter.sc.edu/crnl/mricro) to load the MRI (note do NOT use MRIcron for this as MRIcron will not give you the true voxel coordinates) and click the locations in the brain where you want to target.
+MRIcro will return the voxel coordinates of the locations you click.
+Make sure that you use the original MRI that you used to run `roast()` to click for the voxel coordinates, even if the MRI is not in RAS orientation, or you turned on the `'resampling'` or did `'zeroPadding'` option when running `roast()` to generate the lead field (see [Example 29](#example-29)), as `roast_target()`  will take care of all the transforms of MRI data (re-orientation into RAS, resampling or zero-padding).

 `'optType'` -- the specific algorithm used to perform the targeted TES.
 `'unconstrained-wls'` | `'wls-l1'` | `'wls-l1per'` | `'unconstrained-lcmv'` | `'lcmv-l1'` | `'lcmv-l1per'` | `'max-l1'` (default) | `'max-l1per'`